bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/redeclared_parameter.md

 ### Redeclared argument

-In this case, the variable “arg” redeclares the argument.
+In this case, the variable "arg” redeclares the argument.

     function f(arg) {
       let arg = 'foo';